Life is like riding a bicycle. To keep your balance, you must keep moving – Albert Einstein

 This is where the correlation I previously eluded to regarding the CDC’s fall risk questions and the top fears among older people emerges and collides.
 Some of you are at risk of falling, you’re afraid of what might happen, and the major problem is that no one is there to direct you as to how to prevent the fall so you can stay healthy, happy and lead an independent productive life.

-That’s what Lisa and I do with our program, Boost My Balance™.
+That’s what Boost My Balance™ does.
 You don’t have to be afraid.
 You can continue doing the things that bring you joy rather than to decline because you’re afraid you might fall.
 You’ve worked hard so that you can enjoy this part of your life.
 Let us help you safely navigate that journey.

 Most times reasons for falls are excuses for bigger, less obvious underlying causes.
 So when people tell me about their bungled balance, I dig deeper to help them decipher the truth.
 My goal is to help people make some tweaks in their environment or their behavior to avoid the consequences of what happens when we fall.